Skip to main content

 General community partners have included law enforcement, schools, hospitals, faith based organizations, human service agencies, behavioral and public health organizations, and substance abuse treatment facilities.

-Project Lazarus is supported by a number of sponsors and grant funds and individuals, including:
+Project Lazarus has been supported by a number of sponsors and grant funds and individuals, including:

 Services offered